Imagine a diet that helps you lose weight and is scientifically proven to make you happier?

 As many of you know, I’ve struggled with anxiety and even some depression for most of my life.
 I’ve got it under controlish recently thanks to a mix of lifestyle changes and medication, but I still have times of emotional ups and downs.
 I sometimes experience days of feeling ‘down’.
 So, I started investigating how to improve my mood and I stumbled upon a very interesting diet- the dopamine diet.

 I developed a better understanding of my body’s hormones and how they affect our mood.
 So I found some healthy ways to increase dopamine levels, naturally!
 One of the best ways is through food and exercise.
-Yay to the food, meh to the exercise lol.

 So What Is Dopamine And Why Is It So Good?

 Dopamine is a neurotransmitter, which is a chemical that’s responsible for sending signals between nerve cells in the brain.
 It has a direct affect on the reward and pleasure areas of the brain, which is how it impacts your mood.
+Source

 Drinking too much, feeling frisky, late night binge eating, can’t stop scrolling instagram, addicted to your social media, it all has a lot to do with dopamine levels.